Psychotherapy vs Counseling: Understanding Mental Health Terminology

 Three occupations represent some of the most common careers in mental health.

-All three mental health professionals can provide therapy.
+There’s more to the psychotherapy vs counseling distinction than meets the eye.
+All three of these featured mental health professionals can provide therapy.
 In most cases, psychiatrists are performing therapy less often than in previous eras.
 Instead, appointments typically consist of brief consultations with patients and medication management; psychiatrists may refer patients to psychologists or therapists for talk therapy (or psychotherapy), according to The New York Times.

 Becoming a Counselor